-The Director of Student Life is the primary person responsible in matters relating to student conduct and decorum.
+The Vice President for Student Development is the primary person responsible in matters relating to student conduct and decorum.
 In a case where a student does not make satisfactory adjustments to University life, the processes outlined in the Covenant will apply.